Graphic novel: History

 As the exact definition of the graphic novel is debated, the origins of the form are open to interpretation.

 The Adventures of Obadiah Oldbuck is the oldest recognized American example of comics used to this end.
-It originated as the 1828 publication Histoire de M. Vieux Bois by Swiss caricaturist Rodolphe Töpffer, and was first published in English translation in 1841 by London's Tilt & Bogue, which used an 1833 Paris pirate edition.
+It originated as the 1828 publication Histoire de Mr. Vieux Bois by Swiss caricaturist Rodolphe Töpffer, and was first published in English translation in 1841 by London's Tilt & Bogue, which used an 1833 Paris pirate edition.
 The first American edition was published in 1842 by Wilson & Company in New York City using the original printing plates from the 1841 edition.
 Another early predecessor is Journey to the Gold Diggins by Jeremiah Saddlebags by brothers J. A. D. and D. F. Read, inspired by The Adventures of Obadiah Oldbuck.
 In 1894, Caran d'Ache broached the idea of a "drawn novel" in a letter to the newspaper Le Figaro and started work on a 360-page wordless book (which was never published).
 In the United States, there is a long tradition of reissuing previously published comic strips in book form.
 In 1897, the Hearst Syndicate published such a collection of The Yellow Kid by Richard Outcault and it quickly became a best seller.